Adjusted chi-square test for degree-corrected block models: Proofs of the main results

 and the result follows.

-\subsection{Proof of Proposition~\ref{prop:Sn:grouped}}
+\subsubsection{Proof of Proposition~\ref{prop:Sn:grouped}}

-We first introduce two lemmas used in the proof of Proposition~\ref{prop:Sn:grouped}.
-Lemma \ref{lem:mult_mean_var} is on the mean and variance of the chi-square statistic.
-Lemma \ref{lem:third_central_mom} is a general result on the growth rate of the third central moment of the empirical variance of a sum of independent variables.
+The proof relies on three lemmas.
+Lemma~\ref{lem:mult_mean_var} establishes the mean and variance of the chi-square statistic.
+Lemma~\ref{lem:third_central_mom} is a general result on the growth rate of the third central moment of the empirical variance of a sum of independent variables.
 Applying this result to a chi-square statistic, we can bound its third central moment by some constant.

-Recall that $\psi(x,y) := (x-y)^2/y$.
+Plugging the moment estimates into the Esseen bound, we show that the sum of chi-square statistics, normalized by its mean and standard deviation, has a distribution close to standard normal.
+Finally, in Lemma~\ref{lem:dkol:affine:trans}, we show that by replacing the exact standard deviation in the normalized sum with a simpler form (to get $T_n$) we pay a small price in terms of the distance to the standard normal distribution.